agile-ts/agile/README.md

 ### 🎯 Easy to Use

 Learn the powerful tools of AgileTs in a short amount of time.
-An excellent place to start are our [Quick Start Guides](https://agile-ts.org/docs/Installation), or if you don't like to follow any tutorials, you can jump straight into our [Example](https://agile-ts.org/docs/examples/Introduction) Section.
+An excellent place to start are our [Quick Start Guides](https://agile-ts.org/docs/Installation), or if you don't like to follow any tutorials, you can jump straight into our [Example Section](https://agile-ts.org/docs/examples/Introduction).

-### 👾 Extra Utilities

-The AgileTs package includes some other powerful APIs, which are included in the `core` package or have to be installed separately.

-#### Collection
-TODO

-#### Computed
-TODO

-#### Multieditor [WIP]
-TODO

 <br />